-Once the securities are assigned to the appropriate Size-Segment Indexes, the securities that migrate from the Small Cap Indexes to the Standard Indexes are evaluated for compliance with the additional investability requirements for the Standard Index.
-Please refer to Sub-section 2.3.6: Applying Final Size-Segment Investability Requirements.
+Once the securities are assigned to the appropriate Size-Segment Indexes, the securities that migrate from the Small Cap Indexes to the Standard Indexes are evaluated for compliance with

 Existing IMI constituents that exhibit extreme price increase (as per section 2.3.6.3) will not be eligible for migration into the Standard Indexes.
 Existing IMI constituents migrating into the Standard Index and exhibiting extreme price increase will be retained as Small Cap constituents.